 Benefits of CR-39 Plastic Lenses

-Glass lenses were the sole lens material before CR-39 plastic lenses entered the fold.
+Glass lenses were the sole lens material before CR-39 plastic lenses entered the fold in 1947.
 When plastic lenses showed up they were able to offer similar clarity to glass lenses but offered a much safer, more impact resistant, and lightweight lens.

-Plastic lenses quickly became the standard lenses that were put in everyone eyeglasses.
+Plastic lenses quickly became the standard lenses that were put in everyone’s eyeglasses.
 Let’s take a look at some of the benefits.

 - Lightweight – Unlike glass lenses, plastic lenses are much lighter in weight.
 Even though plastic lenses are thicker in the same prescription, the weight makes a huge difference.